Chagas Disease (cont.)

 What is the history of Chagas disease?

-Chagas disease was named after Carlos Chagas, who first described the parasite Trypanosoma cruzi in infected humans in 1909 while working for the Oswaldo Cruz Institute in Brazil.
+Chagas disease was named after Dr. Carlos Chagas, who first described the parasite Trypanosoma cruzi in infected humans in 1909 while working for the Oswaldo Cruz Institute in Brazil.
 Chagas discovered that the parasites are transmitted to humans by entering breaks in the skin after they are deposited on the skin in insect feces.
 Chagas was the first scientist to discover all aspects of a new infectious disease: its pathogen (T. cruzi), main insect vector (Triatominae or kissing bugs), hosts (humans, mammals), clinical manifestations, and epidemiology.
 The parasite species was named cruzi to honor his employer and scientific mentor, Oswaldo Cruz.

 Chagas disease is also known as American trypanosomiasis because it mainly occurs in the Americas where the triatomine insects (kissing bugs) usually are found.
 These bugs and the mammals they infect range from states along the U.S. border with Mexico through Central America to the South American countries (for example, Argentina, Bolivia), where the disease is endemic.
 Almost all cases diagnosed in the U.S. are in immigrants from other countries in the Americas.

 The disease is fairly common in Central and South America, with an estimated 7.7-15 million infected people worldwide.
 Children have more acute-phase symptoms than adults.
 Fortunately, vector-control programs are working as prevalence rates are dropping in Brazil and other countries that have implemented these programs.
 However, because of warming climate trends, some researchers predict that Chagas disease will become more prevalent in the U.S. This is predicted because the vectors that carry the parasites are being found more often in the U.S., especially in the southern and middle states.
 The bugs that transmit the parasite have been detected in 28 states in the U.S. and are likely to spread to others.

 What causes Chagas disease?